Lakshya0000/BoldNarratives/README.md

 - Browse Blogs: Use the various sorting and filtering options to find blogs of interest.
 - Interact: Upvote, comment, and share your thoughts on blog posts.
 - Create Content: Write your own blogs and share them with the world.
+- Follow People: Can follow people with same interest

 ## Contributors
   - [Lakshya Agarwal](https://github.com/Lakshya0000)